tpeterka/netcdf-example/README.md

 ## Running netcdf-example

-There are three options for running the example: prod-con (with no workflow system), henson (using the henson system), and wilkins (using the wilkins system).
-Currently prod-con and henson are implemented.

 First time: create an output.nc file

 Because of a quirk in NetCDF, there needs to be an output file `output.nc` on disk, otherwise the program will complain.
 For the prod-con example, run file mode first.
 For the henson and wilkins examples, edit the script to set pasthru to True for the first run.
 Alternatively, there is a blank.nc file included in the top level of this repository.
 You can copy it to the install directory of and rename it to `output.nc`.

+There are three options for running the example: prod-con (with no workflow system), henson (using the henson system), and wilkins (using the wilkins system).

 prod-con